Some of these questions are technically not frequently asked.

 Why is the active window logged as “unknown” when using Wayland?¶

 The Wayland protocol does not have a notion of an active window, and it is unlikely to ever have.
-Wayland is also developed in security in mind, so access should be handed out on an app-by-app basis.
+Wayland is also developed with security in mind, so access should be handed out on an app-by-app basis.
 This is a good idea, any application shouldn’t just give that privacy-sensitive information away freely.

 Unfortunately, in Wayland compositors like Gnome’s Mutter there is no way at all to get the current window, this leaves the window watcher completely disabled in Wayland.